 Cleaning Up Pollution Can Reduce Risk to Children

 A 2015 follow-up to the Southern California Children’s Health study showed that reducing pollution could improve children’s health.
-Researchers compared the children who had been part of their earlier studies to a new group of 863 children living in the same area, but growing up between 2007 and 2011, when the air in Southern California was much cleaner.
-Children growing up in the cleaner air had much greater lung function, a benefit that may help them throughout their lives.
+They compared the children who had been part of their earlier studies to a new group of 863 children living in the same area, but growing up between 2007 and 2011, when the air in Southern California was much cleaner.
+Children growing up in the cleaner air had much greater lung function growth, a benefit that may help them throughout their lives.
 As the researchers noted, their study suggested that “all children have the potential to benefit from improvements in air quality.”

 Further evidence that cleaner air provides real benefits to children’s health came in a 2016 report from the same study exploring changes to 4,602 children’s respiratory symptoms such as coughing, congestion and phlegm.
 The study looked at the changes in these symptoms in three groups of children living in Southern California over different periods of time when air quality also differed (1993-2001, 1996-2004, and 2003-2012).
 As air quality improved, the children in the study suffered fewer bronchial symptoms whether they had asthma or not.
 In communities where the air quality improved the most, the children experienced even fewer symptoms.

 The U.S. is not alone in this finding.
 In Switzerland, particle pollution dropped during a period in the 1990s.
 Researchers there tracked 9,000 children over a nine-year period, following their respiratory symptoms.
-After taking other factors such as family characteristics and indoor air pollution into account, the researchers noted that during the years with less pollution, the children had fewer episodes of chronic cough, bronchitis, common cold, and conjunctivitis symptoms.
-11
+After taking other factors such as family characteristics and indoor air pollution into account, the researchers noted that during the years with less pollution, the children had fewer episodes of chronic cough, bronchitis, common cold and conjunctivitis symptoms.

-Page last updated: February 12, 2020
+Page last updated: April 17, 2023